 Photography Tips

-Commercial and editorial modeling require different portfolio images.
-Here's how to tell them apart, which one applies to you, and how Photography Shark in Rockland, MA builds both types for the Boston market.
+How commercial and editorial modeling portfolios differ, which applies to you, and how Photography Shark in Rockland, MA builds both for the Boston market.

 Chris McCarthy